kieranbarker/toggle-password-visibility/README.md

-# toggle-password-visibility
+# Toggle Password Visibility

-A script that lets users toggle the visibility of a password field
+A script that lets users toggle the visibility of a password field.

+My first project as part of the [Vanilla JS Academy](https://vanillajsacademy.com/) :-)